ccdc-opensource/conan-ccdc-index-tools/README.md

 Returns a dictionary of package names and relative licence obtained from the conanfile.py

-### Build a single version of package foo in a single platform configuration and type
+### Build a single version of package foo in a single platform combination and type

-`cit build --build-type Release --platform-configuration native-centos7-gcc10-x86_64 foo 1.2.3`
+`cit build --build-type Release --platform-combination native-centos7-gcc10-x86_64 foo 1.2.3`

 Uses a published recipe (see cit publish recipe examples below)

-### Build all versions of package foo in a single platform configuration and type
+### Build all versions of package foo in a single platform combination and type

-`cit build --build-type Release --platform-configuration native-centos7-gcc10-x86_64 foo`
+`cit build --build-type Release --platform-combination native-centos7-gcc10-x86_64 foo`

-### Build all versions of foo in a single platform configuration in all specified types (Release, Debug etc)
+### Build all versions of foo in a single platform combination in all specified types (Release, Debug etc)

-`cit build --platform-configuration native-centos7-gcc10-x86_64 foo`
+`cit build --platform-combination native-centos7-gcc10-x86_64 foo`

 ### Increase logging level

-`cit build --build-type Release --platform-configuration native-centos7-gcc10-x86_64 --conan-logging-level debug foo`
+`cit --conan-logging-level debug build --build-type Release --platform-combination native-centos7-gcc10-x86_64 foo`

 Valid values are "critical", "error", "warning", "warn", "info", "debug"

-### Use local directory for configuration install
+### Use local directory for combination install

-`cit build --build-type Release --platform-configuration native-centos7-gcc10-x86_64 --configuration-local-directory ../conan-ccdc-common-configuration foo`
+`cit build --build-type Release --platform-combination native-centos7-gcc10-x86_64 --configuration-local-directory ../conan-ccdc-common-configuration foo`

 Useful when making profile changes, an alternative to creating a branch in the configuration repository and pointing at it via alternative branches